Terms and conditions of ceremonies in other venues

 Your choices for music (CD), readings, vows or any other spoken content must be submitted to the Superintendent or Deputy Superintendent for approval prior to your ceremony.

-It is your responsibility to liaise with your venue regarding the provision of equipment to play your chosen music, agree the appropriate media with the venue and to ensure that your music is able to play on the equipment prior to the ceremony date.
+It is your responsibility to liaise with your venue about the provision of equipment to play your chosen music, agree the appropriate media with the venue and to make sure that your music is able to play on the equipment prior to the ceremony date.

 It is your responsibility to organise an individual to work the equipment provided to play your chosen music.